 - Engage with other accounts (comment, like, follow)

 Step 5) Post videos.
 Test until you find your groove.

 Use the content ideas generated from step 2 and start posting videos.
 Don't worry if some videos flop, this is part of the testing process.

 Keep trying different types of content until you figure out what videos are resonating.

-Once you find what's working and what you enjoy, double and triple down.
+Double and triple down once you find what's working and what you enjoy.
 You're off and running.